viksit/keyframe/tutorial/README.md

         return message
 ```

 The function gets the result of the Myra API, and fetches the detected entities into `e`.
-If it finds a mention of a person and a time, it will respond appropriately.
+If it finds a mention of a person and a time, it will include those in the response message.

-## Step 5: Extend CalendarBot to handle meeting modifications
+## Step 5: Train and extend CalendarBot to handle something new
 Now, let's add the ability to modify meetings to the Myra API and then to the bot.

-### Train the model to recognize modify
+### Train the model to recognize the modify intent
-In `tutorial/data/botv2`, we've included sample utterances for the intent `modify`:
+In `tutorial/data/botv2`, we've included new utterances for the intent `modify`.
+Check them out now:
 ```
 change the time of the meeting with deepak|modify do the meeting with Jane at 1pm instead|modify switch the 1:1 to 9am on tuesday|modify
 ```
-The model was pretrained for the create and modify intents; now, we'll upload and train the model ourselves.
+The model was pretrained for the `create` and `cancel` intents; now, we'll upload and train the model ourselves to add the `modify` intent.
 To do so, go to the "Intent Models" section of the Myra dashboard.
 * Create a new model named `tutorial_botv2` and click the green plus icon.
 * Upload `calendar_train2.txt` into the Train section and `calendar_test2.txt` into the Test section, and hit Save and Train.
 * Wait a few minutes.
 Once the status says 'Ready', copy the intent model's ID over to `INTENT_MODEL_ID` in `tutorial.py`.